-The Global Congress on Intellectual Property and the Public Interest, August 25-27, 2011, convened over 180 experts from 32 countries and six continents to help re-articulate the public interest dimension in intellectual property law and policy.
-The Washington Declaration is the product of that conversation.
+The Global Congress on Intellectual Property and the Public Interest, held between August 25-27, 2011, convened over 180 experts from 32 countries and 6 continents to help re-articulate the public interest dimension in intellectual property law and policy.
+The Washington Declaration is the result of that large-scale conversation.

 From the Preamble: